Kajabi Review Top Highlights

 The Kajabi team has done an outstanding job of making their opt-in forms easy to set up, tie to your email marketing platform, and have the forms appear on your website.

 The screenshot below shows what the default opt-in form looks like in the theme I chose for the demo site.
+The form is the bit below the “Get the Ebook Here” heading in the lower right of the screenshot.
 Total time to create that opt-in form?
 35.4 seconds.

 Here are the things that stood out to me with the blogging functionality in Kajabi.

-1. You can’t easily resize images that you place in blog posts.
-That means that when you want to put a photo at the top of your blog posts, which is a common blogging practice, you’re forced to use their recommended featured image size.
+1. You can’t easily resize images that you place at the top of blog posts.
+That means that when you want to put a photo at the top of your posts, which is a common blogging practice, you have to use their recommended featured image size.

-2. There doesn’t seem to be a media area with all the images you’ve uploaded for other pages and blog posts in the past.
+2. There isn’t yet a media area with all the images you’ve uploaded for other pages and blog posts in the past.
 If you want to put photos in a post, you have to upload them fresh, even if you’ve uploaded those images before.

 If you’re familiar with using WordPress for your website and blog, this might come as a surprise to you, because in WordPress you have easy access to a Media section, where ALL of the images, and other media, like audio files, are displayed in a large library.